Arctice/birb-blog/content/03-10-17-twilightZone.md

 * The Obsolete Man (season 2, episode 29)
 * Nightmare at 20,000 Feet (season 5, episode 3)

-Let me know which ones you watched and which ones you enjoyed on Twitter!
+Let me know on Twitter which ones you watched and which ones you enjoyed!
 Have a spoopy Spooptober!